Find and fix writing mistakes instantly

-You may already know a bit about the importance of action and linking words in the English language.
+You may already know a bit about the importance of action and linking words.
 After all, you can’t have complete sentences without including them at least once.
 But do you know there are three main categories?
 What about resume action verbs?
 The main forms include linking verbs, action verbs, and helping verbs.
 Curious to know the difference between these three types?
 Let’s look at definitions and answer “what are linking verbs”?, “what is an action verb”?, “what is a helping verb”? and look at further examples of linking verbs and action words to help you out.

 What is an Action Verb?

 When the word describing the subject is an action verb, the reader or listener understands what action the subject takes.
 It’s important to learn about action verbs because these words convey a variety of different actions that are both mental and physical.
-By increasing the number of action verbs you use in conversation, you can accurately describe to your listeners what a subject is doing.
+By increasing the number of action verbs you use in conversation, you can accurately describe to listeners what a subject is doing.
 That’s what a list of action verbs are good for, too.
 Try to see if you can create one as you go.

 What is an Action Verb?: Defining the Transitive

-A transitive action verb describes an action taken.
+A transitive action verb definition describes an action taken.
 However, this type of verb also affects a direct object.
 The direct object can be another noun or pronoun.
 Additionally, this type of action verb can even affect a phrase or clause.
 Let’s review some transitive action verb examples and compile a list of action verbs:

 - Fred’s going to buy a comic book.